lmarburger/lmarburger.github.com/_posts/2009-9-19-cucumber-features-in-subdirectories.md

     cucumber --require features features/users/sign_in.feature

-This tells Cucumber to load all `*.rb` files under `features/` which finds my step definitions and support files.
+This tells Cucumber to load all `.rb` files under `features/` which will find the step definitions and support files.
 To save some typing, I created an alias in `~/.bashrc`.

     alias cuc='cucumber -r features'